BDC Hamburger Icon

 What to Expect in 2024

 One trend affecting the popularity of employee retirement plans is the tight U.S. labor market.
-According to the Bureau of Labor Statistics, the unemployment rate stands at 3.7 percent as of January 2024, with no change from the prior month.
+According to the Bureau of Labor Statistics, the unemployment rate stands at 3.8 percent as of March 2024.
 Overall, unemployment continues to hover near the lowest level in over 50 years.
-As a result, many industries have faced severe labor shortages.
+As a result, many industries have faced labor shortages, and the cost of employee resignations and training new employees is often prohibitive.
+As a result, employers are increasingly offering retirement plans to entice new applicants and boost retention.

 Here are some other factors that we expect to impact employee retirement this year.

-• Aging workforce: The future of retirement is also affected by the aging workforce.
+• Aging workforce: The aging workforce also affects the future of retirement.
 The average U.S. retirement age is increasing as workers stay in their jobs longer than previous generations.
 This is partly because two-thirds of Americans have nothing saved for retirement, underscoring the need for more employer-provided financial education programs.

 One tool becoming popular in the employee retirement plan space is automatic enrollment.
-Employers automatically deduct money from employees’ wages to go into the company-sponsored retirement savings plan with this approach.
+Employers using this approach automatically deduct money from employees’ wages to go into the company-sponsored retirement savings plan.

 We expect that artificial intelligence (AI) technology will play an increasingly important role in employee retirement.
 Roboadvisors powered by AI algorithms will make financial planning more accessible and cost-effective.

-The good news is the abundant options for small business owners who want to offer employee retirement plans ― and they don’t have to break the bank.
+The good news is that there are abundant options for small business owners who want to offer employee retirement plans ― and they don’t have to break the bank.
 There are several low-cost plan providers among our best picks.
 These companies offer small businesses many features and services previously reserved for larger organizations.

 BDC Logo